 Check what help you can get from your local council

-Your local council might be able to help you pay for:
+Your local council might help you pay for things like:

 Check what help you can get from the government